 All Directors are expected to exercise independent judgment when making Board decisions.
 A Director is considered independent if he or she is independent in character and judgement and there are no relationships or circumstances which could materially interfere with, or appear to materially interfere with, the exercise of independent judgement.
 An independent Director is a Non-executive Director.
 A Director will be deemed independent where the Director:

-• is not employed, or has not been employed in a senior management position by the business, and there has been a period of at least three years between ceasing that employment and serving on the Board;
+• is not employed, or has not been employed in an executive capacity by the business or any of its subsidiaries, and there has been a period of at least three years between ceasing that employment and serving on the Board;

-• has not had a material* contractual relationship with the business other than as a Director of the business.
+• has not had a material contractual relationship with the business or any of its subsidiaries other than as a Director of the business;

 3.6 Board Committees

-To assist the Board in fulfilling its duties and responsibilities, it has established an Audit & Risk Committee, a Remuneration and Human Resources Committee and a Nominations Committee.
+To assist the Board in fulfilling its duties and responsibilities, it has established an Audit & Risk Committee, a People & Culture Committee and a Nominations Committee.
 Each Committee has a formal Charter.
 With the exception of certain limited delegations contained in their Charters, recommendations of the Committees are to be referred to the Board for approval.

 3.7 Conflicts of interest